Introduction to the Prayer Cycle

 Dancing with Monks & Mystics (2015)

-The DVD for Birthing the Holy: Dancing with Mary and the Sacred Feminine will be available in January 2023
+The dances for Birthing the Holy: Dancing with Mary and the Sacred Feminine will be available for streaming in late summer or early fall of 2023.

 We are delighted that we can pray through the seasons with you in song, dance, poetry, blessing, and quiet contemplation.
 For all of us, may the principles of living as a monk in the world be a place of deep encounter with the mystery of the Divine One, embracing us, challenging us, and calling us to awe and intimacy in every breath we take.